bunnylin/supersakura/README.md

 - [The SDL2 Pascal headers](https://github.com/ev1313/Pascal-SDL-2-Headers)
 - [Various moonlibs](https://github.com/bunnylin/moonlibs)

 After downloading the SuperSakura sources, you need to install FPC.
+Preferably get the latest 3.0.x compiler version.
 Try to make a hello-world program to confirm it works.

 Next, get SDL2 and SDL2_ttf.
 These are dynamically linked libraries that must be present on the system for the engine to run.
 See the SDL2 section